Earthquakes on April 3, 2026

 43.9 km---✓ ReviewedUSGS →

-On April 3, 2026 at 20:15 UTC, a magnitude 2.2 earthquake struck 23 km NE of Hawaiian Paradise Park, Hawaii.
-The event originated approximately 43.9 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.2 earthquake 23 km NE of Hawaiian Paradise Park, Hawaii at 20:15 UTC on April 3, 2026.
+This was a shallow crustal earthquake, focused at 43.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 19.735°N, -154.812°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 19.735°, -154.812°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03